Ferrari SF-25

-The Ferrari SF-25 is a Formula One racing car designed and constructed by Scuderia Ferrari which is competing in the 2025 Formula One World Championship.
-It is being driven by Charles Leclerc and seven-time World Drivers' Champion Lewis Hamilton, the latter in his first season racing for Ferrari.
-It has scored podiums and pole position.
+The Ferrari SF-25 is a Formula One racing car designed and constructed by Scuderia Ferrari which competed in the 2025 Formula One World Championship.
+It was driven by Charles Leclerc and seven-time World Drivers' Champion Lewis Hamilton, the latter in his first season racing for Ferrari.
+The first Ferrari car since the Ferrari SF21 of to not score a Grand Prix win, the SF-25 scored one sprint win (at China), seven podiums, one pole position and two fastest laps.